Toe to toe

 And then you're in the man from Mars

-You go out at night, eatin' cars
+You go out at night eatin' cars

 You eat Cadillacs, Lincolns too

-Mercurys and Subarus
+Mercurys and Subaru

 And you don't stop, you keep on eatin' cars

-Then, when there's no more cars
+Then, when there's no more cars you go out at night

-You go out at night and eat up bars where the people meet
+And eat up bars where the people meet

 Face to face, dance cheek to cheek